[Updated May 2025]

 Streamlining your menu also plays a vital role in enhancing kitchen efficiency.
 Focusing on dishes that are quick to assemble and serve simplifies kitchen operations and maintains consistent quality.
 Additionally, it’s important to cater to diverse dietary preferences and allergens, as today’s diners are increasingly conscious of these considerations.

-For more ideas on how to optimise your menu, visit our Unlock Your Menu support hub, which offers tailored advice on menu engineering, simple ingredient swaps, energy efficiency and more.
+For more ideas on how to streamline your menu and improve kitchen efficiencies, visit our Unlock Your Menu support hub, which offers tailored advice, tips and cost-saving strategies to unlock your menu’s full potential and deliver real value.

 Packages and discounts